Noncommutative Choquet theory: Introduction

 We establish a noncommutative Krein-Milman theorem asserting that a compact nc convex set is the closed nc convex hull of its extreme points, as well as an analogue of Milman's partial converse to the Krein-Milman theorem.
 In the matrix convex setting, Webster and Winkler \cite{WebWin1999} obtained variants of these results for ``matrix extreme points.''
 However, we will see that even in the special case that a matrix convex set is generated by points that are extreme in the sense of noncommutative convexity, there are generally many more matrix extreme points, meaning that our results are much stronger.

-A key technical tool in classical Choquet theory is the notion of convex envelope of a continuous nc function.
+A key technical tool in classical Choquet theory is the notion of convex envelope of a continuous real-valuedfunction.
 For a compact convex set $C$ and a real-valued continuous function $f \in \rC(C)$, the convex envelope $\bar{f}$ of $f$ is defined by $\bar{f} = \sup \{a \in \rA(C)_{sa} : a \leq f \}$.
 It is the best approximation of $f$ from below by a real-valued lower semicontinuous convex function.
-In particular, $\bar{f} = f$ if and only if $f$ is convex.
+In particular, $\bar{f} = f$ if and only if $f$ is convex and lower semicontinuous.

-In the noncommutative setting, we introduce a notion of convex nc function along with a corresponding notion of convex envelope of a continuous nc function.
+In the noncommutative setting, we introduce a notion of convex nc function along with a corresponding notion of convex envelope of a self-adjoint continuous nc function.
 As in the classical setting, the convex envelope is a key technical tool.
-For a compact nc convex set $K$, the convex envelope $\bar{f}$ of an nc function $f \in \rC(K)$ is the the best approximation from below by a lower semicontinuous convex nc function.
+For a compact nc convex set $K$, the convex envelope $\bar{f}$ of an nc function $f \in \rC(K)$ is the best approximation from below by a lower semicontinuous convex nc function.
 However, since $\rC(K)$ is generally not a lattice, $\bar{f}$ is necessarily a multivalued function, and this introduces some technical difficulties.
 It is a non-trivial theorem that continuous convex nc functions can be approximated from below by the continuous affine nc functions that they dominate.

 For example, if $I \subseteq \bR$ is a compact interval and $K = \coprod_{n \leq \aleph_0} K_n$ is the compact nc convex set defined by letting $K_n$ denote the set of self-adjoint operators in $\rB(H_n)$ with spectrum in $I$, then the convex nc functions on $K$ can be identified with the operator convex functions on $I$.
 We obtain a noncommutative analogue of Jensen's inequality that specializes in this case to the Hansen-Pedersen-Jensen inequality \cite{HanPed2003}.